patrickdbrowne/Projects/Blockchain_Development/Projects/README.txt

 Make sure gas is over 21000 Wei.

+# Common solutions if you face a problem
 If you are facing issues running the smart contract, try:
     - going to settings and resetting account;
     - refreshing page;